uakarsh/LiLT/README.md

 ## Usage

-* The training of LiLT from scratch with PyTorch Lightening can be referred [here](https://github.com/uakarsh/LiLT/tree/main/notebooks)
+* The training of LiLT from scratch with PyTorch Lightning can be referred [here](https://github.com/uakarsh/LiLT/tree/main/notebooks)

 ## Results: